ErfanZohrabi/ErfanZohrabi/README.md

 ⚡ **Interests**: Merging biology with computational methods to tackle complex biological challenges.

-🌱 **Current Focus**: Applying machine learning to DNA sequence classification, genomic analysis, and multi-omics data integration.
+🌱 **Current Focus**: Applying machine learning to DNA or protein sequence classification, genomic analysis, and multi-omics data integration.

 🔎 **Research Interests**: Deep learning, trustworthy AI in genomics, and the application of large language models in biology.